existential-ai/nengo-phoenix/README.rst

 **********
-NengoLoihi
+NengoPhoenix
 **********

-A backend for running Nengo models on Intel's Loihi architecture.
+A backend for running Nengo models on eXAI's Phoenix architecture.

 To use the backend, simply replace::